 FauxTOBs (incidental MLB team post-existence)

 Sometimes major league team identities and nicknames go defunct, but it hasn’t happened all that much since the American League entered the MLB picture in 1901.
 After an MLB identity is abandoned, there may be minor league teams that come along and take the old identity, without any apparent connection with the old MLB team.
 We haven’t seen any Colt .45’s or Browns or Devil Rays pop up since those nicknames were retired, but there have been a few others–especially if you include the short-lived obscure teams in MLB’s early days.

 After the Kansas City Cowboys came the Magic Valley Cowboys

-After the Syracuse Stars came the Huntsville Stars
+After the Syracuse Stars came the Huntsville Stars, Las Vegas Stars, etc.

 After the Troy Trojans came the Batavia Trojans

-After the Seattle Pilots came the Clinton Pilots, Peninsula Pilots, Riverside Pilots, Wichita Pilots
+After the Seattle Pilots came the Peninsula Pilots, Riverside Pilots, Wichita Pilots, etc.

 After the Washington Senators came the Harrisburg Senators